JPMendenhall/The-Daily-Reflection/README.md

 The two way mirror was the most essential part of the build.
 To create this component, we used an acrylic see-through mirror that is 1mm thick.
 To build the box and frame we used reclaimed wood.
 We then set the acrylic in the frame and a 24in LCD monitor connected to the Raspberry behind the mirror to display the data.

+## Problem
+There is too much time spent checking your watch or phone in the morning for simple pieces of information like news, weather and time.

+## Hypothesis
+If we provide a Smart Mirror that displays the news, weather and time for the user as well as functions as a mirror we can prevent time wasted checking your phone so that users can decrease the time spent getting ready in the morning.

+## Wireframe

+## Execution

+## Reflections / Improvements

 ## Built With

 * [Raspberry Pi](https://www.raspberrypi.org/)